10 Best Canon Lenses in 2023 (EF Mount DSLR)

 More importantly, the look of the images produced by the Canon EF 135mm f/2L USM has a certain quality that other lenses simply can’t reproduce.

-It’s one of the best Canon lenses for portraits, and is actually great value for money for the kind of image it can produce.
+It’s one of the top Canon lenses for portraits and is actually great value for money for the kind of image it can produce.

 If you’re a bokeh-whore but you budget can’t quite stretch to the f/1.2’s of the Canon lens lineup, the Canon EF 135mm f/2L USM is there for you!

-You’ll find that every photographer who owns this lens has something great to say about it, so maybe it’s time you saw what all the fuss is about too ;-)
+You’ll find that every photographer who owns this Canon long lens has something great to say about it, so maybe it’s time you saw what all the fuss is about too ;-)

-There are 4 different versions of the 16-35mm zoom in the Canon lens line up.
+There are 4 different versions of the 16-35mm zoom in the Canon lens lineup.
 3 of those lenses are f/2.8, which is usually considered ‘better’ than f/4.
-So why on earth have I chosen the Canon EF 16-35mm f/4L IS USM as one of Canon’s best wide angle lenses?
+So why on earth have I chosen the Canon EF 16-35mm f/4L IS USM as one of Canon’s top wide-angle lenses?

 Let’s get one thing straight from the outset.
 If you absolutely need the sharpest, fastest (largest aperture, not AF speed) ultra-wide angle lens from Canon, don’t get this lens.
 The Canon 16-35mm f/2.8L III is better.